tsuphona/tsuphona/README.md

 - 👋 Hi, I’m @tsuphona
-- 👀 I’m interested in algorithms and AI
+- 👀 I’m interested in Algorithms and Embedded Software Development
-- 🌱 I’m currently learning embedded programming
+- 🌱 I’m currently learning everything related to programming
 - 💞️ I’m looking to collaborate on new ideas of how to make the world a better place
 - 📫 How to reach me email: thomas.suphona@gmail.com